 I was enamored by the yesterday’s Times’ article that declared ‘astronomers’ findings of the first image of the black hole.
 I was immediately shocked (well, as a woman, not really) when I learned that this discovery can be pinned on ONE person, a WOMAN who created the algorithm responsible for such a successful event.
 She wasn’t even mentioned in the article.
 Not once.
 Of course, social media abounds and there were articles left and right proclaiming, “Wait!
 Look at this lady!
 Here is the truth!”
 But, for me, that is always too little too late.
 The iniquities among genders in the workplace (especially in science) is a whole other post that I’ll save for a later (sooner) date.
 What inspired me to write for this today was the black hole.
 Here we are.
 A picture of an actual black hole.
 Are you kidding me?
 I can’t even conceive of that.
 What the hell does that mean?
 For one thing, it means that a huge string of failures lined up with the stars and the right minds to achieve this great leap of discovery.
 And for another, when we really look at what a black hole is, it has taken us full circle around to the very beginning.
 It is literally a place where time and space do not exist.
 They are eaten up.
 They are nullified.
 The article went on to say that the radiation from this black hole reached out some 5,000 light years into space.
 What???
 That’s incredible.
 Which got me thinking.
 If that is the force radiating from just ONE black hole and they are theoretically all over the universe, then what actual forces are we being exposed to?
 It is my opinion that there are numerous forces working together to keep our bodies and minds in tact in ways that we are simply not meant to humanly comprehend.
 And this is a calming thing for me to think.

-We are nothing more than a bunch of atoms and electrons floating together.
-Every single particle of our physical being is LITERALLY not touching its neighbors.
-But somehow, we stay together, our bodies behave, and our thoughts flow.
+Somehow, our structures stay together, our bodies behave, and our thoughts flow.
 It seems, however, that our bodies are reminiscent of black holes.
 There is a gravitational force that holds everything together and some things can’t escape (like our thoughts, and our thinking, and our opinions about how we define things like success and failure, and our pre-conceived notions of how the world ‘thinks we should be’) and yet there is a sense of nothingness among the space between the atoms to which we can attach and liken ourselves to each other and, really, the organization of the universe.

 Everything in nature and the universe is made of the same stuff.
 The same untouching particles that are, in themselves, communicating and failing and succeeding and all the ‘ings’ that they could possibly be thought to do.
-The bodies we have are literally made of particles that once existed as something else and came together in new forms.
-Our bodies are stars and vice versa.
 So where does it end?
 When do we let ourselves come full circle in all of our algorithmic glory and say, “Ah.
 Yes.
 There it is.
 There I am.
 Here I am.
 Now.
 Perfect.
 Hello!”
 When do we let go of the wheel and realize that, as much as we want to think we have the control over what we achieve and don’t achieve, there is some sort of force that will ultimately determine if it’s necessary in order to keep the fabric of the universe in tact or not?
 This is not about destiny.
 That point is beyond moot.
 This is so far beyond any discussion about destiny that I’m simply not going to go there.
 This is about metanoia. (google it.)

 So I challenge you (and, no, not just for four weeks) to change the thinking.
 Get your definition of what failure is to work for you instead of defeat you.
 Understand that our thoughts and our behaviors are malleable and, at the end of the day, are simply gravitational forces that come together and apart while held perfectly where they are at any given moment by the magnets of the universe.
 And that those magnets are organized perfectly in some way so that YOU can exist, all on your own, in a way that supports the forces of the rest of the existence of the rest of the natural world.
 Then, in that space, I ask you to explore your failures.
 Really look at them as universal truths, stepping stones to, not your greatness, but the REALIZATION of your already and never-ending timeless greatness that has been there all along (because, magnets) and has only been hindered by your limited human mind and its English definitions of things.